United Front Work Department: Functions

-The UFWD is tasked with expanding and exerting CCP influence over groups and prominent individuals which have no direct affiliation with the CCP.
-It engages in a diverse array of social groups including the eight minor political parties legally allowed to operate, ethnic minorities, religious groups, overseas Chinese, private entrepreneurs, professionals in emerging sectors such as social media influencers, and residents of Hong Kong, Macao, and Taiwan.
+The UFWD builds relations with non-CCP groups.
+It is tasked with expanding and exerting CCP influence over groups and prominent individuals which have no direct affiliation with the CCP.
+It engages in a diverse array of social groups including the eight minor "democratic parties" legally allowed to operate, ethnic minorities, religious groups, overseas Chinese, private entrepreneurs, professionals in emerging sectors such as social media influencers, and residents of Hong Kong, Macao, and Taiwan.
 It works to maintain communication and provide guidance with these groups, and often rewards the individuals within these groups that are friendly to the CCP.
 With these methods, the UFWD ensures their alignment with the CCP and additionally gathers policy recommendations and political intelligence.
+The UFWD seeks to ensure that these individuals and groups are supportive of or useful to CCP interests and that potential critics remain divided.

 According to Neil Thomas of Asia Society, UFWD's work is primarily domestic, calling it a "domestic apparatus whose tentacles extend beyond China’s borders".
 Alex Joske has noted that there is no clear distinction between domestic and overseas UFWD activity and often overlap between the two.
 Scholar Martin Thorley has described the UFWD as being able to call upon a "latent network" of civic, educational, and non-governmental groups and affiliated individuals internally and abroad for its political purposes, especially in times of crisis.
 For instance, the UFWD uses members of the Chinese People's Political Consultative Conference and other organizations to carry out influence-building activities, often covertly.
 Researchers from Stanford University's Internet Observatory and the Hoover Institution describe the United Front as "cultivat[ing] pro-Beijing perspectives in the Chinese diaspora and the wider world by rewarding those it deems friendly with accolades and lucrative opportunities, while orchestrating social and economic pressure against critics.
 This pressure is often intense but indirect, and clear attribution is therefore difficult."